Running Queries: Overview¶

 --command "view -r 21:15000000-25000000"

-What happens after query submission?
+What happens after query submission?¶

-• On successful VCF jobs, DivBase uploads a results VCF file with the subset data in the project's data storage.
+query tsvdirectly returns the sample IDs and VCF filenames in the project matching the query.query vcfsubmits an asynchronous job and returns a DivBase Task ID.- On successful VCF jobs, DivBase uploads a results VCF file with the subset data in the project's data storage.

 Check VCF job status with:

-# By the job ID
+# By the DivBase Task ID

-divbase-cli task-history id <JOB_ID>
+divbase-cli task-history id <TASK_ID>

 # Or by all the jobs submitted by the user